TypeSense-Tech/Blood_Group_Identification/README.md

  python manage.py runserver
  Access the application at http://127.0.0.1:8000.

+# Conclusion
+The system combines Django's secure backend with OpenCV's advanced image processing to provide accurate blood type predictions.
+It offers a user-friendly experience for both personal and medical use.
+Ensures data security and enhances accessibility to blood typing information.

 # Acknowledgments
 Special thanks to the team and mentors for their guidance and support throughout the project.